bagrat/stonks/README.md

 ## TODOs

-- [ ] Handle rate-limit errors from the Twelvedata API
+- [x] Handle rate-limit errors from the Twelvedata API
+  - [ ] Make the retry-after time global, not for individual requests
 - [ ] DRY up Twelvedata client module to use the same code for both the API and the tests
 - [ ] Exclude tests using the real API when running `mix test`
 - [ ] Come up with a strategy to sort the stock without having statistics for all